YiboK/Holos/README.md

 ### Whisper GPT
 The program is avaible individually [here](https://github.com/YiboK/whisperGPT).

+It uses GPT-4, Whisper-1, and TTS-1 models from OpenAI API.
+At a high level, it takes the user's input (text or voice) to form the request body required by the OpenAI API.
+The request is then sent to the OpenAI API and a response is accepted.
+Finally, it extracts what we need from the response.
+Check the [official website](https://platform.openai.com/docs/api-reference) for the contents of request and respond bodies of different model.

 Since the OpenAI is constantly updating their API, I changed something in packages for multiple times (The lastest update: 12/15/2023).

 #### Setting Up Your OpenAI Account